kamermanpr/docker-pain-threshold/README.md

 # docker-incidentHIVSN

-A dockerfile to create an image of the R environment required to run the 'incidentHIVSN' data analysis scripts ([_kamermanpr/incidentHIVSN_](https://github.com/kamermanpr/SPARS)).
+A dockerfile to create an image of the R environment required to run the 'hivsn-incidence' data analysis scripts ([kamermanpr/hivsn-incidence](https://github.com/kamermanpr/hiv-incidence.git)).

 ----

 ## R environment

-The image is built using the [rocker/verse](https://hub.docker.com/r/rocker/verse/) image of [_base R_](https://cran.r-project.org/) _v3.4.1_, and includes [_RStudio server_](https://www.rstudio.com/products/rstudio/#Server), the [_TinyTex_](https://yihui.name/tinytex/) Latex distribution, the [_tidyverse_](https://www.tidyverse.org/) suite of R packages (with dependencies), and several R packages (with dependencies) that are required to run the markdown scripts in [SPARS](https://github.com/kamermanpr/SPARS).
-CRAN packages were installed from [MRAN](https://mran.microsoft.com/timemachine) using the 2017-09-01 snapshot for _R v3.4.1_.
-The only package installed form GitHub (_thomasp85/patchwork_) was locked to the 19 December 2017 commit: [_b5cbd3088e44f852625dc0a4160335f7aa5e4709_](https://github.com/thomasp85/patchwork/tree/b5cbd3088e44f852625dc0a4160335f7aa5e4709).
+The image is built using the [_rocker/verse_](https://hub.docker.com/r/rocker/verse/) image of [_base R_](https://cran.r-project.org/) _v3.5.1_, and includes [_RStudio server_](https://www.rstudio.com/products/rstudio/#Server), the [_TinyTex_](https://yihui.name/tinytex/) Latex distribution, the [_tidyverse_](https://www.tidyverse.org/) suite of R packages (with dependencies), and several R packages (with dependencies) that are required to run the markdown scripts in [_hivsn-incidence_](https://github.com/kamermanpr/hivsn-incidence.git).
+CRAN packages were installed from [MRAN](https://mran.microsoft.com/timemachine) using the 2018-11-30 snapshot for _R v3.5.1_.
+The only package installed from GitHub (_thomasp85/patchwork_) was locked to the 22 September 2018 commit: [_fd7958bae3e7a1e30237c751952e412a0a1d1242_](https://github.com/thomasp85/patchwork/tree/fd7958bae3e7a1e30237c751952e412a0a1d1242).

 ### Details
 - **OS:**
-    - Debian:stretch _(all kamermanpr/docker-spars version tags < v2.0.0)_
+    - Debian:stretch
 - **R:**
-    - v3.4.1
+    - v3.5.1
 - **RStudio server:**
-    - v1.1.456 _(all kamermanpr/docker-spars version tags < v2.0.0)_
+    - v1.1.456
 - **GitHub packages:**
     - patchwork
 - **MRAN packages:**
     - boot
 	- car
 	- coin
-    - epitools
 	- ggplot2
+	- glmnetUtils
-    - lme4
+	- knitr
 	- lmerTest
+	- LogisticDx
+	- lubridate
+	- magrittr
+	- readxl
+	- rcompanion
-    - ResourceSelection
+	- skimr
-    - rms
+	- survival
 	- survminer
-    - survival
-    - tidyverse
 - **LaTex:**
     - TinyTex